bansal19/designer-interview/README.md

    - Focus on creating a modern, user-friendly interface
    - Consider the Chrome extension context and constraints
    - Feel free to use any design system or UI kit you're comfortable with
+   - Note: We're not evaluating the design itself - this is just to help you plan your implementation.
+Focus on creating a functional design that you can implement quickly.

 2. **Implementation Phase**
    - Re-implement the screens using your preferred framework (React, Vue, Svelte, etc.)